atk4/docs/data-controllers/restful.md

 ## Installation

-Find and install "[RESTful Data Controller](http://agiletoolkit.org/market/atk4/restful)" add-on on Agile Toolkit Market.
+Find and install "educoder/pest" through composer.json.
 ## Use

 Create a new model which would represent remote resource.
 As an example, I'll use [CopperEgg's JSON RESTFul API](http://copperegg.wpengine.netdna-cdn.com/wp-content/uploads/2012/09/CopperEgg-API-Cheat-Sheet.pdf).